 Pen Compartments: I fashion pen compartments in four ways:

 - With individual dividers made of stained wood and faced with felt or suede cloth, leaving the edge of the wood exposed as a decorative element, but not touching the pens.

-3. With individual “saddle” style vacuum-formed pen compartments lined with suede cloth.
+3. With individual vacuum-formed pen compartments each lined with suede cloth.
 This style supports the pens nicely and has been described as making the pens appear to float in the air.
-The pens are nicely separated and securely held in place.
+The pens are completely separated and securely held in place.

 Multi-deck boxes: Some of the boxes are deep enough to permit two layers of pens.
-In this case, I fashion a removable top deck.
-I usually make two-decked versions, but have made several three deckers.
+In this case, I fashion removable top trays.
+I usually make two-decked versions, but have made a few with three decks.

-Combination Pen and Ink Storage: Some boxes are deep enough to accomodate a tray of pens above bottles of ink.
-I can fashion a removable top deck that covers the entire box or just a part of the box, depending on your needs.
+Combination Pen and Ink Storage: Some boxes are deep enough to accommodate a tray of pens above bottles of ink.
+I can fashion a removable top tray that covers the entire box or just a part of the box, depending on your needs.